 “‘Jennifer's multifaceted fiddling - ranging from coquettish twists to full-blooded expression-as well as her consistently high-quality tunesmithery’ ” - Glasgow Herald

-Jennifer Wrigley is highly respected globally not only as a world class fiddler but as an ambassador for traditional Orkney music.
-She is internationally recognised as one of the leading fiddle players and traditional composers to come out of Scotland in recent years; influencing and inspiring players all around the world.
-Her style reflects ages of musicianship that has been passed down aurally from her heroes in Orkney.
-She is a previous winner of the BBC Young Tradition Award and Nominee for BBC Alba Instrumentalist of the Year.
+Jennifer is internationally recognised as one of the leading fiddle players and traditional composers to come out of Scotland in recent years, influencing and inspiring players all around the world.
+Her style reflects ages of musicianship that have been passed down aurally from her heroes in Orkney.

 Additionally, Jennifer has worked with 'Live Music Now', a charitable initiative created by Yehudi Menuhin and patronized by Prince Charles, delivering musical programmes to the elderly, young and disadvantaged in a range of health and care settings.